WrightGroupSRI/cathy/README.md

 ### `cathy apply-ukf`:
 Smooth and fit catheter coordinate data using an unscented Kalman filter developed for this purpose.

+### `cathy coil-metrics`:
+Calculate or plot tracking error results of localization algorithms (output directory from cathy localize).

 ### `cathy scatter`:
 Visualize catheter coordinates on a dicom image.

 ### `cathy gt-tool`:
-Select object on dicom images to export ground truth postions.
+Select object on dicom images to export ground truth positions.

 ### `cathy view-dicom`:
 View dicom image.